How COST (Costco Wholesale) Makes Money in 2025: A Deep-Dive With Income Statement

 • Net Income: $2.61B (+10.9% YoY, 3.0% net margin)

-• Costco converts a moderate portion of sales into profit due to its scale, efficient operations, and the recurring, high-margin membership fee stream.
+• Costco converts a moderate portion of sales into profit due to its scale, efficient operations, and recurring membership revenue.

 What Drives Costco's Money Machine?

-• Warehouse Club Sales: 98%+ of revenue comes from in-store and online product sales, driven by high member traffic and value pricing.
+• Warehouse Club Sales: 98%+ of revenue comes from merchandise sales in warehouse clubs, driven by high member traffic and strong value proposition.

 Visualizing Costco's Financial Flows